infinitered/ignite-bowser/readme.md

 _TODO: explain more about Redux & Redux Sagas here_

+### Services

+Contains your API service and other important utilities for your application.

+* `Api.js` - main API service, giving you an interface to communicate with your back end
+* `ExamplesRegistry.js` - lets you view component and Ignite plugin examples in your app
+* `FixtureApi.js` - mocks your API service, making it faster to develop early on in your app
+* `ImmutablePersistenceTransform.js` - part of the redux-persist implementation (will be removed)
+* `RehydrationServices.js` - part of the redux-persist implementation (will be removed)

 ### Lib

 We recommend using this folder for modules that can be extracted into their own NPM packages at some point.

+### Images

+Contains actual images (usually png) used in your application.

 ### Transforms